Monday, March 24, 2025

 Then around the mature period, which is around 2600 BCE, is where most of the advanced structures were found, and if we go to Egypt, around 2500 BCE is roughly when the Pyramids were built.

-Then around 1600 BCE is considered the late Indus valley civilization, which is where the Babylonian empire was founded
+Then around 1600 BCE is considered the late Indus Valley civilization, which is where the Babylonian empire was founded.

 The Punjab region in Pakistan is where most of our archaeological dig sites are about the Indus Valley Civilization, found around Harappa, which is why it is known as the Harappan civilization too, the largest site is Mohenjo-Daro in the Sindh region.

-The reason why we think that this is a civilization is because of the sheer size of it all, the standardization of measurement and weight, we have found them using aa measurement of 1.6mm which is precise, we can speculate that there was some cultural interchange, sin they were using bricks that were a standard size so measurements were needed.
+The reason why we think that this is a civilization is because of the sheer size of it all, the standardization of measurement and weight, we have found them using a measurement of 1.6mm which is precise, we can speculate that there was some cultural interchange, sin they were using bricks that were a standard size so measurements were needed.

 In Mohenjo-Daro, we found some sites that these people lived in, from citadels, to public baths, and what was impressive is that we found sewerage systems for carrying waste, along with houses with wells.

-Materials from what is now modern-day China and India, they also had their own writing system and they also made Symbols along with a wee known symbol of a Nazi Swastikas', before Hitler used in in his campaigns it is a common symbol in Hinduism, often meaning good luck,.
+Materials from what is now modern-day China and India, they also had their own writing system and they also made Symbols along with a wee known symbol of a Nazi Swastikas', before Hitler used in his campaigns it is a common symbol in Hinduism, often meaning good luck,.

 But we don't really know much about them, other than the stuff we found at dig sites, and since we can't decipher their writing.